 Please note that hot food is only served between 10am and 3pm.

 The shop sells wood crafts, jams and chutneys, bottled Welsh beer, books and an ever changing range of gifts.

 The Barcud Trail, which goes around the edge of the lake, is suitable for wheelchairs.
 There are no steps or stiles and the gradient is 10% or less with resting bays on uphill sections.

 Other facilities include:

 We generally don't allow recreation drone use at Bwlch Nant yr Arian due to the possible disturbance or harm to the red kites that live and feed here.

 However, if you would like to fly a drone at Bwlch Nant yr Arian, you can apply for permission to do so.

 Use the events form on our Using and Enjoying Woodlands page.

-The circular walk around the lake (the Barcud Trail) is only open part of the way due to maintenance work until the end of November 2020.
+The circular walk around the lake (the Barcud Trail) is only open part of the way due to maintenance work.

 Please check the top of this page for any changes to these opening times.